you cannot dim the sun

 For Oppenheim, the path to human flourishing is much like the flowers that she photographs or the flowers and food that she grows herself organically.
 Treasure begins with seeds.
 It is inside our homes in ourselves and our children and outside our homes in the ground.
 Though it can be covered in dirt, it is treasure: to watch one's efforts develop into something beautiful.
 Wealth is the reality of life, the fulfillment of being ourselves without the chains of the ego or the dictates of our culture.
 We do not know what we do not know.
 This is where the magic happens.

 One cannot fully understand an artist or her work and development without seeing it in relation to the history of the individual's life.
-As life is unpredictable, Oppenheim lost her studio and art community in 2014 in the end of her marriage.
-Vaulting off wiser into something fresh and better, a fantastic studio emerged.
-Prior, she studied at The Art Students League in Manhattan.
-Her formal education began at Bowdoin College where she has exhibited.
-Oppenheim has also studied at MECA (Maine College of Art), The Art School at Old Church in Demarest, New Jersey with sculptor Janice Mauro and the Clay Art Center in Port Chester, New York.
-Sculptures are bronzed at local foundries, including New Foundry New York, Inc., Stewart Sculpture Casting and Polich Tallix, a full service foundry that caters to sculptors such as Tom Otterness and Frank Stella.
+As life is unpredictable, vaulting-off disappointment wiser into something fresh and better in 2014, a fantastic studio emerged in a little fishing village in southern Maine after several years of landscape, interior and architectural design.
+Her formal education began at Bowdoin College where she exhibited.
+Oppenheim has studied at The Art Student's League of New York in Manhattan, MECA (Maine College of Art), The Art School at Old Church in Demarest, New Jersey with sculptor Janice Mauro, The Clay Art Center in Port Chester, New York, and Portland Pottery, Portland, Maine.
+Sculptures are bronzed at local foundries, including New Foundry New York, Inc., Stewart Sculpture Casting and Polich Tallix, a full service foundry that caters to sculptors such as Tom Otterness, George Condo and Frank Stella with whom she has worked side by side.

 Oppenheim was an Artist Member of the Edward Hopper House Art Center, and a former Associate member of The National Sculpture Society and The Art School of Old Church.
 She previously served on the Development Committee at The Edward Hopper House Art Center.
 Oppenheim was also a member of Fine Arts, Fine Art Professionals and Collectors, The Art Students League of New York, and participates at the Modern Museum of Art, The Whitney Museum, and the Portland Museum of Art programming.